Spin squeezing and concurrence under Lee-Yang dephasing channels: Multiprobes only coupled to their own bath

+To take advantage of exchange symmetry, our initial state is one-axis twisted state shown as Eq.~\eqref{rho_ss}.
+From the dephasing channels $\mathcal{E}_{\Rmnum{1}}\left(\rho_P\right)$ we showed in Sec.~\ref{Sec.
+IV}, the coherence of the system is

-To give a specific impression about our idea, we elaborate on it by the one-dimensional (1D) Ising model with nearest-neighbor ferromagnetic coupling $\lambda=1$ and the periodic boundary condition.
-Fig.~\ref{fig2} shows the Lee-Yang zeros and the coherence of two spin-squeezing probe spins coupled to their own bath at various parameters.
+Actually, it is difficult to show a tangible form of the time constant of the decay because the partition function $Z\left(\beta,h\right)$ cannot be gotten straightway.
+Consequently, we choose the recovery time $t=\left(2n-1\right)T\left(A^2\right)/\left(2N_b\right)$ when the coherence commences the recovery from the minimum value.
+The recovery time describes the strength of the decoherence and can be read from the figures.
+To give a specific impression about our idea, we elaborate on it by the one-dimensional (1D) Ising model with nearest-neighbor ferromagnetic coupling $\lambda=1$, zero field ($h = 0$) and the periodic boundary condition.

+Fig.~\ref{fig2} shows the Lee-Yang zeros and the coherence of the probes coupled to their own bath at various parameters.
 At infinite temperature ($\beta=0$), all the Lee-Yang zeros are degenerate at $z_{n}=-1$ and we can easily find that the Lee-Yang zeros ($z_{n}$) only depend on the particle number ($N_b$) and the temperature ($\beta$ or $1/T$) .
-As shown in Figs.~2(a) and 2(b), one can find that the coherence decreases to zero and emerges $N_b$ peaks after the first Lee-Yang singularity.
+As shown in Figs.~2(a) and 2(b), one can find that the coherence decreases to zero, and emerges $N_b$ peaks after the first Lee-Yang singularity.
 With the bath size increasing toward the thermodynamic limit, the values of $N_b$ peaks decrease dramatically.
-Obviously, the period of the coherence is $T_{A^2}=2\pi/(4\eta)$.
-From Eq.~\eqref{A}, supplied the uniformly distributed Lee-Yang zeros ($\phi_{n}\rightarrow\left(2n-1\right)\pi/N_b$, with $\beta\rightarrow\infty $), the coherence is recovered when the time satisfies $t=\left(2n-1\right)T_{A^2}/\left(2N_b\right)$, where $n=1,2,3,\dots$ [Fig.~2(c)].
+Obviously, the period of the coherence is $T\left(A^2\right)=2\pi/(4\eta)$.
+From Eq.~\eqref{A}, supplied the uniformly distributed Lee-Yang zeros ($\phi_{n}\rightarrow\left(2n-1\right)\pi/N_b$, with $\beta\rightarrow\infty $), the coherence commences the recovery when the time satisfies $t=\left(2n-1\right)T\left(A^2\right)/\left(2N_b\right)$, where $n=1,2,3,\dots$ [Fig.~2(c)].
 As shown in Fig.~2(d), the probes number $N$ and the twist angle $\theta$ only impact on the amplitude of the coherence.
 Furthermore, one can find that times in correspondence to the Lee-Yang zeros are also the zeros of the coherence.

-Now, we calculate the entanglement of the probes-bath system.
+Now, we calculate the entanglement of the probe-bath systems.
 As a prior knowledge, from Eqs.~\eqref{v_pm}-\eqref{sigma}, we know $\sqrt{v_+v_-}\geq\left|u\right|$, $v_\pm$ and $y=w>0$ are real.
 Employing Eqs.~\eqref{R} and~\eqref{rho_III}, we immediately get the square roots of eigenvalues

 From Eq.~\eqref{eq:C}, we obtain the evolution of the concurrence as